 - Apathy.
 You might lose motivation.

 Lewy body dementia is characterized by the abnormal buildup of proteins into masses known as Lewy bodies.
 This protein is also associated with Parkinson's disease.
 People who have Lewy bodies in their brains also have the plaques and tangles associated with Alzheimer's disease.

 A few factors seem to increase the risk of developing Lewy body dementia, including:

-- Having a family member with Lewy body dementia or Parkinson's disease
+- Family history.
+Those who have a family member with Lewy body dementia or Parkinson's disease are at greater risk.

 Lewy body dementia is progressive.
 Signs and symptoms worsen, causing: